sazadeh/NLPProject/README.md

 **Dataset:**<br />
-We used the imdb Dataset from below link here: ( It will be downloaded as a one of the steps in Jupyter notebook file)
+We used the imdb Dataset from below link here: ( It will be downloaded as one of the steps in the Jupyter notebook file)
 <http://ai.stanford.edu/~amaas/data/sentiment/>`_

 These reviews will be the documents that we will work with.
 There are 100 thousand reviews in total.